Goa Gajah (Elephant Cave): Visitor’s Info & Entrance Fees (Updated 2026)

 What to Do at Goa Gajah

-Take photos – The entire temple complex provides tons of opportunities to get picturesque photos.
+Take photos: The entire temple complex provides tons of opportunities to get picturesque photos.
 The surrounding jungle and massive trees create an exotic backdrop.

-Get a workout – The first thing you’ll notice upon entering is the never ending amount of stairs.
+Get a workout: The first thing you’ll notice upon entering is the never ending amount of stairs.
 While the descent is easy work, the climb back up will definitely work the thighs and calves.

-Enjoy the atmosphere – One of my favourite things about the temple is that the jungle completely soundproofs the area – not a single sound of a scooter or car, just the fainting sounds of a few cascading waterfalls.
+Enjoy the atmosphere: One of my favourite things about the temple is that the jungle completely soundproofs the area – not a single sound of a scooter or car, just the fainting sounds of a few cascading waterfalls.

-Find the Buddhist temple – If you keep following the stairways, you’ll eventually come across a small Buddhist temple after a huge tree with massive roots.
-Here you will likely run into an old gentleman who will ask you if you want to know more about the temple.
 This is not a scam nor is he trying to upsell you.
 He simply wants people to learn more about Bali’s Buddhist past.
 However, his English is not that great.

-Shop for souvenirs – At the entrance, you’ll pass several vendors selling souvenirs like handmade crafts, sarongs, and small knick-knacks.
+Shop for souvenirs: At the entrance, you’ll pass several vendors selling souvenirs like handmade crafts, sarongs, and small knick-knacks.
 I suggest saving your souvenir shopping for Ubud Art Market instead.

-Visit the temples – Near the Elephant Cave at the back of the courtyard are active Balinese temples.
+Visit the temples: Near the Elephant Cave at the back of the courtyard are active Balinese temples.
 You can enter these if you wish to explore.
 If there’s a ceremony, please be respectful and quiet.

-Sit by the bathing pools – Sit and enjoy the quietness for a few moments.
+Sit by the bathing pools: Sit and enjoy the quietness for a few moments.
 You’ll be sitting in a place once used by people over a thousand years ago.

-Visit the waterfalls – There are a few waterfalls that run through the complex.
+Visit the waterfalls: There are a few waterfalls that run through the complex.
 Although they’re not as picturesque as some of the best waterfalls in Bali, they compliment the exotic nature of the temple.

-Walk down to the river – If you follow the stairways all the way to the bottom, it will take you to Petanu River.
+Walk down to the river: If you follow the stairways all the way to the bottom, it will take you to Petanu River.
 You can find signs pointing to “Elephant River.”
 This area is quite serene and I suggest taking a break here to enjoy the nature.

 Restaurant at Goa Gajah

 Just before the main ticket counter at the entrance, there is a restaurant to the left.
-Here you’ll find a a pathway to Puri Suling Resto – considered a hidden gem in Ubud.
+Here you’ll find a a pathway to Puri Suling Resto, considered a “hidden gem” in Ubud.

 I’ll be honest with you.
 With the exception of a few menu items, it is relatively overpriced.
 The restaurant is often accused of being a tourist trap but since it’s the only place to eat within the grounds of Goa Gajah, many end up settling for it.

-However, the restaurant does have a nice ambiance with a natural aesthetic and offers beautiful views of the surrounding jungle.
 I suggest grabbing a coconut or a fruit juice for a refreshing drink after your hike and have your driver take you somewhere better to eat.

 How to get to Goa Gajah